-As of May 2021, I am migrating most of my travel journals to Daveno Travels where I am reissuing them as Director’s Cuts, with full text and previously unpublished photos.
+Most of my travel journals are now at Daveno Travels where I am reissuing them as Director’s Cuts, with full text and previously unpublished photos.
 This is an excerpt from my time in Fez, Morocco in 2017.

 Fez is the second oldest city in the world after Jerusalem, and was declared a UNESCO World Heritage Site in 1989.
 It lays claim to the first psychiatric hospital in the world, as well as the first surgical hospital, the oldest university and library, and the world’s 3rd largest mosque behind Mecca and Medina.
 A US flag marks the veterinary hospital, which was also founded by a woman.

-We pile back into the car and we are at last, off to see the souk.
+We’re off to see the Souk!
 Mohamed drops us off outside the medina wall, and we enter the snake-like labyrinth of alleyways, some dark with filtered light, others open to the sky, twisting through open courtyards and then back into covered alleys.
 Wafi says its really easy to get lost here…

 The souk, in addition to being the ‘shopping mall’ of the medina, also houses several historic sites.
 The first one we see is also the one I’ve been most excited about – the Qarawiyyin Library, the oldest working library in the world.
 Established originally as a mosque by Fatima Al-Fihre in 859, it houses 4,000 rare books and manuscripts, and was at one time attached to a university which has since moved to another part of Fez.